-Hydrospeed, an adrenaline-filled whitewater board sport, offers a great way to get back to nature – being a more immersive experience than whitewater rafting, as you are in these choppy, challenging waters, rather than on them.
-This exciting experience is great shared with friends or family, practiced in stunning natural landscapes and able to be done by participants over 8 years old (dependent on the location).
+Hydrospeed, an adrenaline-filled whitewater board sport, offers a great way to get back to nature.
+This sport offers a more immersive experience than whitewater rafting, as you are in these choppy, challenging waters, rather than on them.
+This exciting experience is great shared with friends or family.
+Practiced in stunning natural landscapes, France has some fantastic rivers for trying hydrospeed.

 This physically demanding activity offers thrills like no other, as you propel yourself around natural obstacles and over waves and pools, following the route led by your experienced instructor.
-So get your padded wetsuit on, grab your helmet and hydrospeed board and head out on the whitewater of one of these top 5 rivers in France…
+So put on your padded wetsuit, grab your helmet and hydrospeed board and head out on one of these top 5 rivers in France.

 The Durance River

 Located in the south-east of France, this beautiful river runs through the Ecrins National Park.
-The Durance River offers an 11km white water course to propel, swim and maneuver your way down, boasting an exciting mixture of calm areas to float down and relax, whilst taking in the stunning scenery of this region, and grade 3 rapids to test your hydrospeed skills.
-This white water course ends in the bright blue waters of the stunning artificial lake, Serre-Ponçon, a great family-friendly destination, known for its water sports.
+The Durance River offers an 11km whitewater course to propel, swim and maneuver your way down.
+This river boasts an exciting mixture of calm areas to float down and relax, whilst taking in the stunning scenery of this region, and grade III rapids to test your hydrospeed skills.
+This whitewater course ends in the bright blue waters of the stunning artificial lake, Serre-Ponçon, a great family-friendly destination, known for its water sports.

-The Durance River is a paradise for whitewater activities, with rapids from grade 2 to grade 4/5, so there’s a spot for every whitewater enthusiast to test their skills.
+The Durance River is a paradise for whitewater activities, with rapids from grade II to grade IV/V, so there’s a spot for every whitewater enthusiast to test their skills.
 The Ecrins National Park, which the river runs through, is one of France’s 10 National Parks, located just south of the city of Grenoble, a stunning area home to snow-capped mountain peaks, green valleys and glaciers.

 The Aude River